 For a richer surfing experience on our website, please update your browser.Update my browser now!

-(October 9, 2015) - Ahmedabad University and Olin College of Engineering today announced that they have formed a partnership to promote educational innovation.
+In 2015, Ahmedabad University and Olin College of Engineering formed a partnership to promote educational innovation.
 The partnership includes a faculty exchange program aimed at integrating project-based learning and design thinking into the engineering curriculum at Ahmedabad University, thus offering a new model for education in India.

-Founded in 1997, Olin College of Engineering is a prestigious engineering college in USA, ranked third in the US News and World Report 2013.
-Enrolling 350 students, Olin College is acclaimed as a laboratory for undergraduate engineering education.
+Founded in 1997, Olin College of Engineering, Massachusetts, USA is a prestigious engineering college, ranked third in the country according to the US News and World Report 2013.
 Olin's multidisciplinary program, incorporating project-based learning, entrepreneurship, innovation and design into the engineering curriculum, has become a model for STEM institutions around the world pursuing curricular innovation.

 "We look forward to working in partnership with Olin College to expand our commitment to curricular innovation and offer a global quality education in India,” said Prafull Anubhai, Chairman of the Board of Management at Ahmedabad University.
 “Leveraging Olin's strengths as a pioneer in educational innovation, this partnership will offer our students and faculty a unique set of new opportunities to enrich their educational experiences and provide new models for pedagogy more broadly."